bricef/phy342/src/Kirchoffs_law.md

 ##Kirchoff's Current Law

 The algebraic sum of all current in the node is equal to zero.
-In other words all current that arrives into the node is equal to the sum of current that leave the node.
+In other words the sum of all current that arrives into the node is equal to the sum of current that leaves the node.

 {@class=centre}
 ![Kirchoff's current law](../resources/kir_1.jpg)